 - 2005 The initial idea that led to establishing Al-Salam Institute was the desire to facilitate the study of Islamic sciences.
 Shaykh Akram Nadwi had been travelling from Oxford to London on a weekly basis to teach a growing number of students, a large number of whom were also travelling from Oxford to attend these classes.

 - 2006 Al-Salam Institute is founded in Oxford by Sumaiya Akram, becoming one of the first centres for Arabic and Islamic sciences to cater for both male and female students.

 - 2007 After months of outreach and with the assistance of a small number of supporters, the Institute begins to attract a growing number of students from across the UK.

 - 2008 Additional teachers are introduced to broaden the scope of Islamic studies.
 The unique one-day a week model allows a flexibility that continues to attract students.

-A structured advanced level syllabus begins to take form under the guidance of Shaykh Akram.
+- 2009 A structured advanced level syllabus begins to take form under the guidance of Shaykh Akram.

 - 2010 Awareness of the Institute grows steadily, attracting a high calibre of students travelling to Oxford from different parts of the UK in pursuit of structured Islamic courses.

-After six years of advanced level teaching, it becomes clear to Shaykh Akram that a number of students are approaching the stage of authorisation; fit to become teachers and purveyors of Islamic knowledge in their own right.
+- 2011 After six years of advanced level teaching, it becomes clear to Shaykh Akram that a number of students are approaching the stage of authorisation; fit to become teachers and purveyors of Islamic knowledge in their own right.

-Development begins on the remodelling of the Islamic Scholarship Programme (‘Alimiyyah Degree) to resolve the growing disconnect between students at different stages in their studies.
+Development begins on the remodelling of the Islamic Scholarship Programmes to resolve the growing disconnect between students at different stages in their studies.

-Al-Salam Institute goes international with the Sacred Sciences Journey.
+- 2013 Al-Salam Institute goes international with the Sacred Sciences Journey.
 Online support and learning management systems are developed to assist students in their study programmes and to provide much-needed flexibility to an increasingly diverse pool of students.

-Al-Salam Institute sets its sights on the future, developing numerous projects that will propel the Institute to the mainstream for Muslims worldwide.
+- 2016 Al-Salam Institute sets its sights on the future, developing numerous projects that will propel the Institute to the mainstream for Muslims worldwide.